fredhdx/api-loadercdn/README.md

 *You must supply your loaderCDN api key with -k/--k*

 ```
+A loaderCDN API port to python, default format: mp3

 optional arguments:
   -h, --help            Print this help message and exit
   -F FORMAT, --format FORMAT